 This sewing caddy is perfect for your couch armrest for those little hand sewing tasks you can accomplish while watching your favorite series on the TV (I am a Grey's Anatomy fan, and I'm enjoying Lilyhammer and The Blacklist too, lately) without leaving your hands idle.
 You can use it in your car too, during long trips, possibly when you're not driving 😉

-I will use during my lunch breaks, upgrading from my (boring) IKEA blue box!
+I will use it during my lunch breaks, upgrading from my (boring) IKEA blue box!

 Disclaimer: I used black thread, just to be sure you could see my stitches.
 I would suggest you a more blending color, to hide any not-so-perfect topstitch!